 Delivering the final assets

-With all the individual components and stylings designed, all the was left was for Sam to package everything together in a Figma project and build the various implementations;
+With all the individual components and stylings designed, all that was left was for Sam to package everything together in a Figma project and build the various implementations;

 - Social media covers